 Psychodynamic Therapy helps people to understand how past experiences and relationships (in particular those with their parents) influence their day to day thoughts, choices, feelings and behaviours.
 Distress is reduced by enabling people to disentangle themselves from unhelpful aspects of their past.
 Therapy tends to be open ended and carried out over the longer term (i.e. months and years).

-All of our Therapists offer Psychodynamic Therapy, click here to view the team.
+All of our Therapists offer Counselling, click here to view the team.